julienXX/julienxx.github.com/_drafts/resque-with-rustlang.md

 Let's implement that.

-We need a reserve function that will check if a job is present in a queue or wait a few seconds:
+We need a reserve function that will check if a job is present in a queue:

 ```rust
 fn reserve() -> redis::RedisResult<()> {